synrc/form/README.md

 JavaScript Web Application is generated using Metainformation and Data Model.
 N2O is used as DSL language for forms generation.
 JavaScript/OTP is used for generating forms.
+Forms average render speed is 25 FPS forms per second.

 ![Forms](http://synrc.com/lj/Forms.png)